GeorgJung/Cadena_e/README.md

 technique of typing.
 This project aims to create a dimensional typing system for a plug and play sensor service and component system.

-	Dimensional type system
+_Dimensional type system_

 You will develop and implement a dimensional type system for physical quantities.
 It should allow assignments such as "speed = (1km + 25m) / 20s".

 * Tool support

 Some features projected for CADENA_e are independent from the conceptual part and mainly serve editing and visualization convenience.
 In this project, such features will be implemented.

-        Multi-feature graph layouter
+_Multi-feature graph layouter_

 Graph-based editing of complex systems often suffers from the size of the resulting graphs and the lack of structure and overview.
 In this task, you will implement a specialized graph layouter based on various standard graph layouting algorithms with added features such as subgraph-folding, fixing of specific nodes, sorting of nodes according to specific properties, etc.

 * Case study

 We will build an example and experimentation system that will gradually include the ideas of model driven development for testing the concepts of CADENA_e in practice.

-     	Real-time fitness monitor
+_Real-time fitness monitor_

 You will implement a multi-sensor tracking and analysis tool for a specific physical workout routine to track performance and fitness level of a practitioner over a single and over multiple sessions.

-     	Two special sensor components (two student-proposed projects)